talagayev/OpenMMDL/docs/simulation_output.rst

 Checkpoints
 ------------------------------

-**Checkpoints**: A folder that contains Checkpoints, which can be used to restart the MD Simulation.
+**Checkpoints**: A folder that contains checkpoints, which can be used to restart the MD Simulation.

 .. list-table::